Alice Through the Looking Glass (2016 film): Track listing

+Marketing

+On May 11, 2016, Johnny Depp made a cameo appearance as Tarrant Hightopp at Disneyland to promote the film, surprising unsuspecting guests by portraying the Mad Hatter in place of one of the digitized character poster billboards.

 Release

 Alice Through the Looking Glass premiered in London on May 10, 2016, and was theatrically released on May 27, 2016, in the United States by Walt Disney Pictures.

 Box office

 Alice Through the Looking Glass grossed $77 million in the United States and Canada and $222.4 million in other territories for a worldwide total of $299.5 million, against a production budget of $170 million.
 The Hollywood Reporter estimated the film lost the studio around $70 million, when factoring together all expenses and revenues.

 Alice Through the Looking Glass opened in the United States and Canada on May 27, 2016, alongside X-Men: Apocalypse, and was initially projected to gross $55–60 million from 3,763 theaters over its four-day Memorial Day opening weekend, but projections were continuously revised downwards due to poor word of mouth.
 It had the added benefit of playing in over 3,100 3D theaters, 380 IMAX screens, 77 premium large formats and 79 D-box locations.
 It made $1.5 million from Thursday previews (to the first film's $3.9 million) and just $9.7 million on its first day, compared to the $41 million opening Friday of its predecessor.
 Through its opening weekend, it earned $26.9 million, which when compared to its predecessor's $116 million opening is down 70%.
 While 3D represented 71% ($82 million) of the original film's opening gross, 3D constituted only 41% ($11 million) for this sequel, with 29% coming from traditional 2D shows, 11% from IMAX, and 1% from premium large formats.
 It was the studio's third production with a low Memorial Day opening after Tomorrowland in 2015 and Prince of Persia: The Sands of Time in 2010.
 During its first week, the film grossed $40.1 million.
 In its second weekend, the film grossed $11.3 million (a 57.9% drop), finishing 4th at the box office.